thilina4321/thilina4321/README.md

 - 💬 Love to talk, about **MERN STACK**

-- I Have hands on industry experience of **REACT , NODE , NEXT.Js and MONDOGB**
+- I Have hands on industry experience of **REACTJS , NODEJS , NEXTJs and MONDOGB**

 - I Have worked with the both rest and graphQL**